isale-code/M-ANEOS/README.md

 To compile run `make` in the `src` directory.
 This creates library `libaneos.a` and executable `m-aneos`.

-To run without generating a output table, invoke `m-aneos --no_table` in a directory containing a correctly formatted ANEOS input file with the name `ANEOS.INPUT`.
+To run without generating an output table, invoke `m-aneos --no_table` in a directory containing a correctly formatted ANEOS input file with the name `ANEOS.INPUT`.
 This will produce the standard ANEOS output file `ANEOS.OUTPUT`.

 Simple usage instructions are printed with `m-aneos --help`.